madelinejshaw/Language-Learning/README.md

 **Language Immersion**: I’m absorbing French.
 Podcasts, painfully awkward conversations with strangers, 60s lover music, you name it.
 If French doesn’t start living in my brain, I’ll force it in there.

-_Quick special thanks to my sweet, incredible, darling friends, who unknowingly motivated me to pursue this._
+_Quick special thanks to my sweet, incredible, darling friends, whose support and motivation unknowingly motivated me to embark on this journey._